openconfig/featureprofiles/feature/gribi/ate_tests/ipv4_entry_test/README.md

 *   Connect ATE port-1 to DUT port-1, ATE port-2 to DUT port-2, and ATE port-3
     to DUT port-3.
-*   Establish gRIBI client connection with DUT, negotiating `RIB_AND_FIB_ACK` as the requested `ack_type` and persistence mode `PRESERVE`.
+*   Establish gRIBI client connection with DUT, negotiating `RIB_AND_FIB_ACK` as the requested `ack_type` and persistence mode `PRESERVE`. make it become leader.
 Flush all entries after each case.
 *   Using gRIBI Modify RPC install the following IPv4Entry sets, and validate the specified behaviours:
     *   Single IPv4Entry -> NHG -> NH.